cairo-lab/xray_fingerprints/README.md

 ## Cohort Creation

 At this stage, all code is part of this repo (xray_fingerprints).
-However, it still uses a set of utility functions from the CAIRO labs OAI code repo.
+However, it still uses a set of utility functions from the CAIRO labs pyOAI code repo.
 On UNIX like platforms is important to create a soft-link to this library.
 In the notebook directory (BASE_DIR + /code/xray_fingerprints/notebooks), run the following.

 `ln -s ../../OAI/notebooks/OAI_Utilities.py`